hyperplasma/hyplusite-exporter/README.md

 Download posts from **Hyplusite** ([www.hyperplasma.top](https://www.hyperplasma.top)) or other sites as genteelly as you want.

+[HyFetcher](https://github.com/hyperplasma/hyfetcher) is the Rust implementation of this Python script, offering enhanced performance.

 ## Features

 - Bulk download of articles/posts from a multi-level CSV directory tree